 Granted, if you buy the Xperia Z1s, it's probably because the device is IP58-certified as dust- and water-resistant.
 The phone can handle submersion in fresh water, at a depth of up to 1 meter, for up to 30 minutes.
 In practice, it's functionally waterproof, so long as you stay out of the ocean and don't go scuba diving.
 You can leap into a pool and take underwater photos of your friends, spill a drink on the phone and rinse it off under a running faucet, or take it into the shower and catch up on your Twitter feed in the hot steam.
 There's nothing quite like running your phone under the faucet to wash off a bit of grime.
 We'll admit it – testing its waterproofing was a blast.

 A flagship waterproof phone isn't enticing without the internal specs to back it up, and the Z1s delivers.
 Its 3000mAh battery underperforms a bit, but it drives a blazing-fast, quad-core 2.2GHz processor that will chew through the most graphics-intensive apps you can throw at it.
 The phone comes with a merely average 32GB of internal storage, but if that's not enough for you, its expansion port will let you load microSD cards, giving you plenty of space for your music, photos and videos.

 Physically chunky but aesthetically sleek, the Sony Xperia Z1s is a clash of the good and bad.
 We expected more out of its 5-inch, 1080p screen than its poor viewing angles delivered.
-We're disappointed by its extra-wide bezels, and we've seen other phones squeeze more life out of 3000mAh batteries.
+We're disappointed with its extra-wide bezels, and we've seen other phones squeeze more life out of 3000mAh batteries.
 But it's hard not to be excited about the Z1s when you can bring it into the bathtub and browse Facebook – or play intense 3D games – while you soak.
-That versatility qualifies the Z1s to stand with the best smartphones we've reviewed.
+That versatility is what qualifies the Z1s to stand with the best smartphones we've reviewed.